-Backward trajectories from Thor identify the North Atlantic storm track as the relevant diabatic heating region (see again Fig. 5a,c).
-Across much of the basin the heating (gray contours in Figs. 3a,c and 4a,c) occurs in the warm sector of cyclones.

-285 Therefore, the NOLH box is placed over [60°W - 0°, 35°N - 65°N], covering the entire North Atlantic basin, as indicated by the black box in the right panels of Figs. 3 and 4.

-Figure 5b,d shows that no strongly ascending air masses contribute to the ridge amplification in the NOLH simulations.
+- 240 Backward trajectories from Thor identify the North Atlantic storm track as the relevant diabatic heating region (Fig. 5a,c).
+Across much of the basin the heating (gray contours in Fig. 3a,c,e,g) occurs in the warm sector of traveling cyclones.
+Therefore, the NOLH box is placed over $[60^{\circ}W - 0^{\circ}, 35^{\circ}N - 65^{\circ}N]$ , covering the entire North Atlantic basin, as indicated in the right panels of Fig. 3 and 4. - It is evident from the backward trajectories shown in Fig. 5b,d that no strongly ascending air masses contribute to the ridge 245 amplification in the NOLH simulations.
 During blocking onset (Fig. 5b), mostly quasi-adiabatic and quasi-horizontal flow is associated with Thor.
-In the maintenance simulation, which is initialized with a mature dipole block (Fig. 5d), the block is associated with quasi-adiabatic upper-level b likely due to ice microphysical process (e.g., depositional growth of snow and ice, see Joos and Wernli, 2012) at higher altitudes above the NOLH box (cf. method section).
-Overall, the non-heated quasi-adiabatic trajectories in NOLH show a similar behavior as in the CNTRL simulations.
+In the maintenance simulation, which is initialized with a mature dipole block (Fig. 5d), the block is associated with quasi-adiabatic upper-level trajectories that recirculate anticyclonically within the blocking anticyclone, without the ascending airstreams linked to troughs T3 and T4.
+Turning off LH over the North Atlantic thus effectively reduces cross-isentropic transport, and reduces the average LH contribution from 41% (CNTRL) to 16.5% (NOLH).
+Note that the - remaining heated trajectories in NOLH experience considerably less heating (median of $\sim 2 \text{ K}$ compared to $\sim 10 \text{ K}$ in CNTRL), 250 most likely due to ice microphysical process (e.g., depositional growth of snow and ice, see Joos and Wernli, 2012) at higher altitudes above the NOLH box (cf. method section).
+Overall, the non-heated trajectories in NOLH show a similar behavior as in the CNTRL simulations.